Syrian rebel general grapples with disarray in his ranks

 One opposition official said Idriss proved himself two months ago at a meeting of the pro-opposition Friends of Syria grouping in Istanbul which almost collapsed when the Syrian delegation head, Moaz al-Alkhatib, walked out to protest international inertia in the face of what he said was the slaughter of Syrian civilians.

 "Alkhatib literally threw a fit and walked out.
 Idriss took over and saved the meeting.
-The Turks who were sceptical of him realised how much they owe him," the official said.
+The Turks who were skeptical of him realized how much they owe him," the official said.

 SCEPTICAL REBELS